ludi317/dino-game/README.md

 When he begged to play again, I offered a compromise: he could play the game if we coded it ourselves.

-With the help of [JetBrains blog](https://blog.jetbrains.com/rust/2025/02/04/first-steps-in-game-development-with-rust-and-bevy/) and assistance from DeepSeek, we built a version of the Chrome Dino game, written in Rust using the Bevy engine in a week.
-No pterodactlys in this version, but there are cheeseburgers.
+This is how we came to create our own version of the Chrome Dino game, written in Rust using the Bevy engine.

 ## Game Design